anrkq1024/P2_AdvancedLaneLines/README.md

 - #### output_images

   - calibrated_images

   Contains a photograph of a calibrated test image.

   - processed_images

   There are output images for each stage in the whole process

+- #### output_video

+There is an output video where all processes are applied

+- #### test_images

+There are test pictures provided to do the project.

+- #### *Writeup.md*

+The entire process is explained and described in detail.